 Mate tea is known for its powerful thermogenic effects—meaning it turns up your body's calorie burning mechanism—and can also promote weight loss by improving insulin sensitivity.
 In a recent study, participants were divided into two groups.
 One group took a placebo 60 minutes prior to exercising, while the other group ingested 1000 mg capsule of yerba maté.
 Researchers found that those who consumed the herb increased the beneficial effects their workout had on their metabolism without the workout.
 Plus, this brew is like green tea on steroids, with up to 90 percent more powerful cancer-fighting antioxidants, a cache of B vitamins, and plenty of chromium, which helps stabilize blood-sugar levels.

 Mint tea wards off the munchies.
 Fill a big teacup with soothing peppermint tea and sniff yourself skinny!
 While certain scents can trigger hunger (a trick Cinnabon figured out long ago), others can actually suppress your appetite.
 One study published in the Journal of Neurological and Orthopaedic Medicine found that people who sniffed peppermint every two hours lost an average of 5 pounds a month.
 Although tea is relatively low in caffeine—about 25% of what a cup of coffee delivers—decaffeinated varieties are great to have on hand for a soothing bedtime treat that will keep you out of the cabinets!
 And speaking of sleep, want to lose weight while you snooze?
-These 20 Surprising Ways to Lose Weight in Your Sleep can help.
+These ways to lose weight in your sleep can help.

 Chamomile-and-lavender tea wards off fatigue and depression by reducing the stress that comes with insomnia.
 And reduced stress prevents increased levels of inflammation, which have been directly tied to weight and blood sugar disorders like obesity and diabetes.
-One German study found that chamomile tea significantly improved the physical symptoms related to a lack of sleep, and even helped reduced levels of depression in the chronically sleep-deprived.
+One Taiwanese study found that chamomile tea significantly improved the physical symptoms related to a lack of sleep, and even helped reduced levels of depression in the chronically sleep-deprived.
 Another study found that it improved daytime wakefulness in people who suffered from a lack of sleep.
-Here’s the funny thing about chamomile: Although it’s the most popular tea for bedtime, there’s actually no evidence that it improves the length or quality of sleep.
-But these 8 tricks will!
+Here's the funny thing about chamomile: Although it's the most popular tea for bedtime, there's actually no evidence that it improves the length or quality of sleep.

 Goji tea cranks up calorie burn by 10%.
 Lycium barbarum, the plant from which gojis are harvested, is a traditional Asian medicinal therapy for diabetes, but it also boasts a slimming effect.
 In a study published in the Journal of the American College of Nutrition, participants were either given a single dose of L. barbarum or a placebo after a meal.
 The researchers found that one hour after the dose, the goji group was burning calories at a rate 10 percent higher than the placebo group.
 The effects lasted up to four hours!
 Most goji teas are mixed with green tea, further boosting your calorie burn.